 Learn some simple tweaks to make your tea experience better.
 Click here to get the free guide “5 Rookie Tea Mistakes (and how to avoid them).”

 Another simple tweak is to…

 I went to one of the up and coming high end coffee shops in Sacramento not too long ago, and they are truly making an effort to satisfy their tea customers.
 But, they’re not quite there yet.

 They are curating some very good loose leaf teas, and they’re using nice tea pots that allow you to take the tea leaves out of the water when you’re ready.
 I even went to one of their tea tasting classes when they started carrying tea.
 The owners are aware of the need for different water temperatures for the teas.

 However the attention to the water temperature. isn’t making its way to their baristas.

-The barista (who was a very hard worker and nice, BTW) placed my white silver needle tea leaves in boiling water then said he’d bring the tea when it was ready because it takes about 4 minutes.
+The barista (who’s a hard worker and nice, BTW) placed my silver needle leaves in boiling water then said he’d bring the tea when it was ready because it takes about 4 minutes.

 He probably thought I was a nut, but I told him I’d take the tea now, thanks.

 White tea steeps for a short time (approx 30 seconds to a minutes on the first steep) in water that’s about 175 degrees.
 That’s basically boiling water then waiting for it to cool for about 5 minutes.